thunderseethe/thunderseethe.github.io/content/posts/check-top-level-items.md

 1. Do this for `RowVar` (renamed `RowUniVar`) and `Row::Open` (renamed `Row::Unifier`)

 With these 3 done our type checker is exactly the same, but now we call everything unification variables instead of type variables.
-It might have only been 3 bullet points to you, but that was a couple late nights for me.
+It might have only been 3 bullet points to you, but that was a couple of late nights for me.
 I need a breather.
-While I have you hear, let's talk about why we're renaming things.
+While I have you here, let's talk about why we're renaming things.

 Instead of doing all this renaming, we could leave our old `TypeVar` as is and just introduce our new variable kind with a new name.
 The goal behind our renaming is to make unification variables purely an implementation detail of the type checker.
-All the unification variables we'll need are introduced during constraint generation, and removed during substitution.
+All the unification variables we'll need are introduced during constraint generation and removed during substitution.
 Long term this is nice for the entirety of our compiler.

-Unification variables are common place within the type checker, but never exist outside it.
+Unification variables are common place within the type checker but never exist outside it.
-Previously the rest of our compiler and our type checker dealt in the sole variable kind.
+Previously, the rest of our compiler and our type checker dealt in the sole variable kind.
 Now that there's two, it's worth considering how they will be used.
 The rest of our compiler deals in row variables and type variables.
-Our other compiler phases have no concern for unification variables, it's none of their business how types get solved.
+Our other compiler phases have no concern for unification variables.
+It's none of their business how types get solved.
 Unification variables are an implementation detail of type checking, and so we rename them to reflect that purpose.

+## Adding rigid variables

 We continue by introducing the new kind of variable.
 First, create our new variable kinds named `TypeVar` and `RowVar`: